Composite Materials for 3D Printing

 Markforged X7

-Markforged Industrial Carbon Fibre 3D Printer for same-day printing of reinforced parts as strong as machined aluminium
+Markforged Industrial Carbon Fibre 3D Printer for same-day printing of reinforced parts as strong as machined aluminium.

 Markforged Mark Two

-Markforged’s Desktop Carbon Fibre Composite 3D Printer
+Markforged’s Desktop Carbon Fibre Composite 3D Printer.

 Additive-X | Your experienced additive manufacturing partner